graylog-labs/cli-dashboard/README.md

     username: lennart
     password: sEcReT

+If you do not provide this file, and do not provide required data via command options, you will be prompted.

 #### Specifying a Stream

-A stream ID is no longer required on startup.
-You can specify one if you like, or choose one from the list on the right side of the screen.
+Choose one from the list on the right side of the screen, or specify a `--stream-title` in the command.

 #### If the graylog-dashboard executable cannot be found